-Within the Universe of Tau Station there are two great “superpowers” that have been rivals for centuries.
+Within the Tau Station Universe there are two great “superpowers” that have been rivals for centuries.
 Though the Consortium and the Gaule Protectorate have reached agreements on numerous mutually beneficial economic, military, and scientific policies, their basic ideological and cultural differences have always been major points of contention.
-In an earlier blog we discussed the Consortium; here we take a look at the Gaule Protectorate.
+In an earlier blog we discussed the Consortium; here we take a closer look at the Gaule Protectorate.

 Prior to the Catastrophe, the Gaule were a Federated Republic based on traditional and historic democratic principles born out of the ashes of a failed European Union on Earth.
 The Catastrophe and its devastating aftermath significantly altered the Gaule’s form of government (out of necessity, argued the survivors).
 Officially, the Gaule saw the Catastrophe as a deliberate attack by some unknown source or entity.
 Some within the government, however, feared collusion by the Consortium.
 It should be noted that within the Consortium, a similar suspicion regarding the Gaule was being considered.